Wilson Spaces, Snaith Constructions, and Elliptic Orientations: Orienting Lubin--Tate theories

 We will be interested in Dieudonn\'{e} modules because of their relationship to formal groups through what is called the (covariant) \emph{Dieudonn\'{e} correspondence}.
-This classical correspondence takes many forms \cite{Demazure}, but we state here a particularly simple form that suffices for our applications:
+This classical correspondence takes many forms \cite{Demazure}, but we state here a form suited to our uses:

-\begin{thm}[\cite{HopkinsLurie}, Corollary 1.4.17] Let $\FG_k$ denote the category of $1$-dimensional commutative formal groups over a perfect field $k$ of characteristic $p$.
+\begin{thm}[{\cite[Theorem 12.5]{BuchLaz}}] Let $\FG_k$ denote the category of smooth $1$-dimensional commutative formal groups over a perfect field $k$ of characteristic $p$.
 Then there is a fully faithful functor